-You will need a headset with a microphone and headphones to record speech in activities featured on the DVD-ROMs as well as for use with the real time audio-visual conferencing tool and to take part in the online tutorials and speaking test at the end of the module.
-You will also need a DVD player or DVD drive on your computer to play the DVD-video.
+You will need a headset with a microphone and headphones to record speech in activities featured in the audio-visual interactive material as well as for use with the real time audio-visual conferencing tool and to take part in the online tutorials.

 You will need a device with internet access to study this module as a web browser is used to access learning materials and activities.
 Any other computer-based activities you will need to carry out, such as word processing, using spreadsheets, taking part in online forums, and submitting files to the university for assessment, are specified in the module materials.
 If any additional software is needed for these tasks it will either be provided or is freely available.
 For this module you will also need to install software provided by the OU on a disk or USB stick.You may need administrative privileges to install software required for this module.

 - A Windows desktop or laptop computer running Windows 7 or later operating system

 - A Macintosh desktop or laptop computer running OS X 10.7 or later operating system

 - A modern Linux desktop or laptop computer.

 Some software will not run on iOS or Android devices.

 A netbook, tablet or other mobile device that supports one of the browsers below may be suitable for some activities.
 However, these devices may not be suitable for one or more activities within this module.
 If you intend to use one of these devices please ensure you have access to another suitable desktop or laptop device in case you are unable to carry out all activities on your mobile device.You will need a broadband internet connection to complete this module.
 Better video performance is available with higher connection speeds.